 In fact, hair transplantation is a process, a process of hair redistribution.
 There is no new hair involved, there is no cloning of hair (at least not yet), it is moving hair from one place of the head to another: redistribution!
 The surgeon will extract hair follicles, one by one, from the donor area and place them in the recipient part of the scalp, the balding areas.

 The donor area is that part between the ears at the lower back of the head.
 In this part, the hair is resistant to the (male) hormone that causes hair loss, DHT – Dihydrotestosterone (testosterone is changed into DHT by certain enzymes in the blood).
 More than 50% of all men are likely to be confronted by this kind of male pattern baldness.
 And because the hair at the back of the head is resistant to DHT it is ideal as a donor, to the collect hair follicles from and to put them on the balding parts on the top of the head.
-To cover the baldness or to increase the density of the hair in the receding parts.
+To cover the baldness or to increase the density of the hair in the preceding parts.

-Approximately one third of the scalp can be used as donor area.
+Approximately one-third of the scalp can be used as a donor area.
 However, it wouldn’t do any good to use all of it of course, because that would only solve a problem to create another: the top of your head newly covered with hair, but the back now completely bald.
 So you can only use a certain amount of the hair follicles that are available in the donor area for covering the balding areas on the top of the head.
 The maximum being 1/3 of the total amount of hair follicles available.

 Per square centimeter, the average density of hair in the donor area is 90-120, say 100 follicular units or grafts as we call them, each unit containing 1-5 hair strands.
 In total, there will be 100 to 250 hairs per square centimeter.
 Heads differ from person to person.
 Some have a big head, others a smaller one, but on average a scalp is about 200 square centimeters.
 That means that if we would use all the grafts of the donor area we would have 200 x 100 = 20,000 grafts available for transplantation.
 But since we can only use 1/3 of that amount in order not to create new bald spots in the donor area, we can only use 20.000 : 3 = 6.600 grafts to cover the balding areas on the top of the head.